-The approach to the preparation of the ESMP is in accordance with the World Bank OP/BP 4.01, which contains environmental and social policies that borrowers must apply to all projects in order for the projects to be sustainable, non-discriminatory, transparent, participatory, environmentally and socially accountable as well as conform to good international practices and Sierra Leonean law, Environmental Protection Act, 2008.
-The assignment was carried out in four different phases, which are as follows:
+The approach to the preparation of the ESMP is in accordance with the World Bank OP/BP 4.01, which contains environmental and social policies that borrowers must apply to all projects.
+These policies make projects more sustainable, non-discriminatory, transparent, participatory, environmentally and socially accountable as well as conform to good international practices.
+The assignment was carried out in three different phases, which are as follows: